JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 The way you present your data is all up to you.
 I often prefer a set of settings when I'm playing around with my data, but then switch to a different set when I want to copy and paste into a presentation or paper.
 It's good to be comfortable enough with ggplot2 so that you know what is going on and what changes you can make.
 Hopefully this post made a few things clearer.

-In the near future, I'll make another post on some slightly more advanced topics in vowel plots.
-Things like how to draw trajectory lines in a vowel plot like this, or how to draw formants similar to what you might see in Praat, how to highlight specific vowels or specific tokens (like I do in [this blog post](/blog/ar-raising)), or how to make 3D scatterplots.
+If you're interested in plotting trajectories, feel free to look at [Part 2]({% post_url 2018-06-06-making-vowel-plots-in-r-part-2 %}) of this tutorial.
+In the near future, I'll make another post on some slightly more advanced topics in vowel plots, like how to highlight specific vowels or specific tokens (like I do in [this blog post](blog/ar-raising)), or how to make 3D scatterplots.
 Should be fun.